Ruth Jones: Writer

-In April 2018 Jones's first novel, "Never Greener", was published by Bantam Press.
+In April 2018, Jones's first novel, Never Greener, was published by Bantam Press.
 Based on a screenplay she'd written in 2004, it tells the story of a rekindled affair and the dangers of taking second chances.
 She signed a two-book deal with Transworld after a bidding war between ten publishing companies.
-The novel went into the Sunday Times bestseller list at number seven after just three days of sales, before reaching the number-one slot for two consecutive weeks.
+The novel went into The Sunday Times bestseller list at number seven after just three days of sales, before reaching the number-one slot for two consecutive weeks.

 Jones' second novel, Us Three, was published by Bantam Press in September 2020.
 It follows the story of three friends whose futures become unpredictable after an unexpected turn in events.

 Her third novel is Love Untold, which was published by Penguin Books in 2022.

 Personal life

 Jones married David Peet, a television and radio producer, in 1999.
-Jones is step-mother to three children from Peet's previous marriage.
-In June 2025 she announced that the couple had parted in 2024 and were now legally separated, but remained good friends; since the separation Jones was living in London and Peet was living in Canada.
+She is step-mother to three children from Peet's previous marriage.
+In June 2025, she announced that the couple had parted in 2024 and were now legally separated but remained good friends.
+Since the separation, Jones has been living in London and Peet in Canada.

 In 2010, Jones took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London on 30 March.

 In January 2019, Jones was the guest for BBC Radio 4's Desert Island Discs.
 Her favourite music track was "Smooth" by Santana featuring Rob Thomas.
-Her choice of Bible was a family Welsh Bible, her own book choice was Halliwell's Film Guide and her luxury item was the back catalogue of The Archers.
+Her choice of Bible was a family Welsh Bible, her book choice was Halliwell's Film Guide, and her luxury item was the back catalogue of The Archers.